Malayan Emergency: African Commonwealth forces

 Southern Rhodesia and its successor, the Federation of Rhodesia and Nyasaland, contributed two units to Malaya.
 Between 1951 and 1953, white Southern Rhodesian volunteers formed "C" Squadron of the Special Air Service.
-The Rhodesian African Rifles, comprising black soldiers and warrant officers but led by white officers, served in Johore state for two years from 1956.
-The 1st, 2nd, and 3rd Battalions of the King's African Rifles from Nyasaland, Northern Rhodesia and Kenya respectively also served there suffering 23 losses.
+The Rhodesian African Rifles, comprising black soldiers and warrant officers led by white officers, were stationed in Johor between 1956 and 1958.
+The King's African Rifles from Nyasaland, Northern Rhodesia and Kenya were also deployed to Malaya.